chenlei-leng/chenlei-leng.github.io/_pages/about.md

   - /about.html
 ---

-I am an academic statistician interested in developing new methods for analysing large complex data that are high-dimensional, correlated, and/or networked in nature.
+I am an academic statistician interested in developing new methods for analyzing large complex data that are high-dimensional, correlated, and/or networked in nature.

 I have worked at various institutes including National University of Singapore, Peking University, University of Munich, and University of Warwick.